mahaloz/ctf-wiki-en/docs/misc/picture/gif.md

 ### Logical Screen Descriptor

-Logical Screen Descriptor always located right after the header.
+The Logical Screen Descriptor is always located right after the header.
 This tells the decoder how big the image will be.
 It is exactly 7 bytes long.
 It starts with the canvas width and canvas height.

 ### Global Color Table